 In Hausa, then, there is a second negative existential form, but there is no evidence that this is the result of fusion with an affirmative existential.
 Newman (2000) addresses the dispute regarding the relation between bābù and bâ.
 Some, such as Eulenberg (1971) take bābù as the original and bâ to be a phonologically reduced form.
 Newman (1971), however, proposes that the source for this alternate form bābù is a fusion bâ ‘NEG’ + ābù ‘thing’, a change attested in other Chadic languages as well.
 As evidence against bābù as basic, he cites the fact that it takes independent rather than object pronouns as its complement.
 Additionally, Newman notes that bâ might have been borrowed from Kanuri, as the negative existential therein is of the same shape.

-It is possible that bâ is losing its distinction as a negative existential, given its resemblance to the clause-initial verbal negator bà, lending to the fusion of a new form bābù to be preferred in certain areas of the grammar.
+It is possible that bâ is losing its distinction as a negative existential, given its resemblance to the clause-initial verbal negator bà, lending to the fusion of a new form bābù to be preferred in certain areas of the grammar as a solution to ambiguity.
 Evidence for this lays in the use of bābù in emphatic utterances, as in dispute and disagreement.
 Croft (1991) discusses the “close diachronic association” between negative existentials, negative interjections and verbal negators in connection with this stage.
 Hausa is of A~B because there is a second negative existential form which has some restricted uses.

-In Lele, an East Chadic language, the locative anaphora, màní, used to mark affirmative existence, as in (11-12).
-This form can be negated by the verbal negator, ɗé, as in (13), in accordance with Type A. Additionally, there is a form wíléŋ ‘lack’ which serves as a negative existential, as in (14).
+In Lele, an East Chadic language, the locative anaphora, màní, used to mark affirmative existence, as in (4a) and (4b).
+This form can be negated by the verbal negator, ɗé, as in (4c), in accordance with Type A. Additionally, there is a form wíléŋ ‘lack’ which serves as a negative existential, as in (4d).

+(4) Lele

-(11) kùmnó màní
+kùmnó màní

 God there